mike-vincent/mikevincent-dev/index.md

 Hi, I'm **Mike Vincent**, an American software engineer and writer in Los Angeles, California.

 ---

-## _What do you do?_
-I'm a senior engineer.
-I lead software teams and build high-traffic systems.
-I ship things that work, run a profitable film technology business, publish original work, and build indie apps.

----
 ## _What's New?_
 ## _Indie Apps_
 I’m building Anthology Radio, a place to hear public-domain radio shows.
 Started in May 2025.
 Supabase, Vercel, Next.js.